 - overview of the complaint made and summary of the investigative methodology;

 - summary of relevant information gathered, including:

 - timeline of incident being investigated;

 - complainant's account of events;

 - respondent's account of events;

 - witness accounts;

 - evidence gathered;

 - areas of agreement;

-- areas of disagreement;
+- · areas of disagreement;

 - assessment of whether or not the complaint meets one or more of the required elements of the definition of sexual harassment under Title IX, including rationale; and

 - appendix containing all of the collected evidence.

-- The investigation report will not include:
+The investigation report will not include:

-Information about the complainant's sexual predisposition or prior sexual behavior, unless:

-- The information is to prove that someone other than the respondent committed the alleged conduct; or - The information concerns specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent - Information that is protected by a legally recognized privilege; and - A party's medical, counseling/psychological, and similar treatment records unless the party has given voluntary, written consent.
+- Findings of fact, credibility recommendations, or determinations as to whether the policy was violated; - Information about the complainant's sexual predisposition or prior sexual behavior, unless: - The information is to prove that someone other than the respondent committed the alleged conduct; or - The information concerns specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent - Information that is protected by a legally recognized privilege; and - A party's medical, counseling/psychological, and similar treatment records unless the party has given voluntary, written consent.

 When no appeal of the Final Title IX Assessment is filed, the parties have 10 calendar days beginning at the conclusion of the 3-day appeal window to submit their written response to the Investigation Report.
 The response may include an assertion that evidence not summarized in the report, but present in the case file, should be considered as relevant.

-• In a case where none of the charges include a form of Sexual Harassment, the parties have 10 calendar days from the date the Civil Rights & Title IX Coordinator shares the Investigation Report to submit their written response to the Investigation Report.
+In a case where none of the charges include a form of Sexual Harassment, the parties have 10 calendar days from the date the Civil Rights & Title IX Coordinator shares the Investigation Report to submit their written response to the Investigation Report.

-• In a case with multiple charges, if any of the charges constitute "Sexual Harassment - Title IX," all the charges in that case will be handled at the same time through the Hearing Resolution process.
+In a case with multiple charges, if any of the charges constitute "Sexual Harassment - Title IX," all the charges in that case will be handled at the same time through the Hearing Resolution process.

 G.4.
-Final Title IX Assessment and Appeal

-Final Title IX Assessment
+Final Title IX Assessment and Appeal Final Title IX Assessment

 In cases involving allegations of Sexual Harassment, the investigators will consider the allegations in the formal complaint and Notice of Investigation to make a recommendation to the Civil Rights & Title IX Coordinator as to whether mandatory dismissal is appropriate.
 A mandatory dismissal is a determination that the information from the complainant, if true, does not constitute Sexual Harassment - Title IX.
 The recommendation is made based on the information obtained from the complainant, without regard to other evidence in the case.
+When at least one of the allegations constitutes Sexual Harassment - Title IX, this allegation, as well as any non-Title IX allegations, will advance to a Hearing Resolution to be determined by the Hearing Chair/Panel (see section XI.G.6.).